brorb/710-wiki/Content/Characters/APP TRUSTED 02.md

 COMMAND MESSAGE STOPPED FOR T-500
 ```

-This command was added after [[SYSTEM]] posted this message in [[SERVER 01]], which could be a clue as to what the purpose/function of this command could be:
+This command was added after [[SYSTEM]] posted the below message in [[SERVER 01]], which could be a clue as to what the purpose/function of this command could be:
 ```
 <OUTPRINT>!:(init-0039, [KWPE+03 WFUS+8])
 ```